masakane – let us build together (orchestral score)

-masakane – let us build together was to have formed ‘Part 3: Family and Ownership’ of a Human Rights Oratorio commissioned in 1996 by the Southern African Music Rights Organisation (SAMRO) for performance at the Olympic Games in Atlanta, Georgia.
-The other commissions were from Peter Klatzow, Sipho (‘Hotstix’) Mabuse, Hans Roosenschoon, Denzil Weale, Carl van Wyk and Jeanne Zaidel-Rudolph.
-The oratorio was never completed in its entirety and never performed.
-Reddy entitled his score Masakane - Let us build together and wrote and orchestrated it in April-May 1996 while living in Durban, Amman, and Konstanz.
-The words are based on the ‘Universal Declaration of Human Rights’ adopted by the United Nations in 1948 and the work is scored for Baritone solo, SATB choir and piano in the vocal score version.
-The orchestral version is scored for 2 fl, 2 ob, 2 cl in A, 2 bn, 4 hns in F, 3 tpts in C, 3 trbs, timps, marimba, xylophone, synthesizer, strings.
-Reddy also made a live electronic version of this score in Johannesburg in 1996, notes for which can be seen on the sample page (page 1) of the full score.
+masakane – let us build together was meant to have constituted ‘Part 3: Family and Ownership’ of a Human Rights Oratorio commissioned in 1996 by the Southern African Music Rights Organisation (SAMRO) for performance at the Olympic Games in Atlanta, Georgia.
+The composers commissioned to write the other six parts were Peter Klatzow, Sipho (‘Hotstix’) Mabuse, Hans Roosenschoon, Denzil Weale, Carl van Wyk and Jeanne Zaidel-Rudolph.
+The oratorio was never completed or performed in its entirety, however.
+Reddy wrote and orchestrated his section – one can think of it as a cantata – in April-May 1996 while living in Durban, Amman, and Konstanz, as he notes at the end of the score.
+Reddy based his text on the ‘Universal Declaration of Human Rights’ adopted by the United Nations in 1948, creating lyrics about family that express his sense of ‘the global family’ and ownership as ‘sharing’ in a much wider sense.
+The work is scored for Baritone solo, SATB choir and piano in the vocal score version; the orchestral version is scored for 2 fl, 2 ob, 2 cl, 2 bn, 4 hns in F, 3 tpts in C, 3 trbs, timps, marimba, xylophone, synthesizer, and strings.
+In the pencil autograph, Reddy also allocated single staves for ‘Drums’ and ‘African Drums’ but did not write for them.
+He made a live electronic version of this score in Johannesburg in 1996, and his own slightly incomplete electronically generated recording is given below: it ends in bar 272 of 341 bars.